ahmedamged/fend4/frontend-nanodegree-feedreader-master/README.md

 Checking if each feed in the `allFeeds` object has a URL defined and that the URL is not empty.

 * The passing condition is that the url of each feed has to be defined
+* The passing condition is that the url's length of each feed has to be greater than 0.

 #### Third Test
 Test if each feed in the `allFeeds` object has a name defined and that the name is not empty.

 * The passing condition is that the name of each feed has to be defined
+* The passing condition is that the name's length of each feed has to be greater than 0.

 ## The menu Test Suite